Factoring in Bangkok into Thailand’s notable vaccination inequality - The Isaan Record

 All well and good.

 The bad news is that the vaccination rollout remains distressingly skewed.
 Yes, the number of doses given to the elderly and those with preexisting conditions has increased nearly fourfold.
 That dramatic increase is simply because so few in these two groups had received a vaccine shot earlier.
-These two groups, representing 18 million people and 36% of target groups, had received proportionally only 13 and eight% of doses, respectively.
+These two groups, representing 18 million people and 36% of target groups, had received proportionally only 13 % and 8 % of doses, respectively.
 The percentage who had received a dose rose very modestly, to 17 and 10%.

 We reported last month that there was a sharp gap between vaccination rates between Greater Bangkok and most of the rest of the country.
 Calculations made from the statistics in the Ministry of Public Health’s update on vaccinations shows that Greater Bangkok consumed 48% of first doses of the vaccine, 235% higher than its share in proportion to population.
 All the other provinces combined received just 65% of their “fair share.”
 The upper South received 154% of its share.
 Phuket got even more first doses than Bangkok per population; it got 12 times more than Isaan of first doses and 21 times more second doses.